GAMES-UChile/mogptk/CONTRIBUTING.md

 Please aim to:

-- Write clear and readable Python code.
+- write clear, readable Python code;
-- Follow PEP 8 where practical.
+- follow PEP 8 where practical;
-- Include docstrings for public functions and classes.
+- include docstrings for public classes and functions;
-- Add tests for new functionality whenever possible.
+- add tests for new functionality whenever possible;
-- Keep pull requests focused on a single improvement.
+- keep pull requests focused on a single feature or bug fix;
+- maintain backwards compatibility where feasible.

 ---

 ## Documentation

-Documentation improvements are always welcome.

-This includes:
+Documentation is an important part of MOGPTK.

+Contributions may include:

-- Tutorials
+- tutorials;
-- Example notebooks
+- example notebooks;
-- API documentation
+- API documentation;
-- Installation instructions
+- installation instructions;
-- Explanations of modelling concepts
+- explanations of modelling concepts;
-- Improvements to existing documentation
+- improvements to existing documentation.

+If a Pull Request introduces new functionality, please update the relevant documentation whenever appropriate.

 ---